Dizziness and Imbalance in Children

 Diagnostic testing of the vestibular system assesses how well the inner-ear balance mechanism is working.
 No child is too young for balance function testing.
 The tests will be modified to suit your child’s developmental needs.
 Caregivers play an important role in successful testing.
 Information will be given beforehand about how you can best prepare your child as well as help during testing.
 The testing may be done over several appointments.

-Children outgrow some dizziness and balance disorders.
-Others are more persistent.
 As with adults, treatment and management depend on the specific disorder and other health conditions.

 Vestibular rehabilitation can help many children.
 Vestibular rehabilitation is a type of exercise-based therapy.
 Its goal is to help train your child's brain to relearn how to balance and how to respond to signals from the vestibular and visual systems.
 The exercises will be adapted to your child’s developmental level.
 The therapist will suggest ways to help your child practice the prescribed exercises at home in a playful way.
 Children are often more successful at vestibular rehabilitation than adults because their brains adapt more easily to balance problems.